cube3power/atsd/rule-engine/control-flow.md

 Note that the items in the collection are referenced using `@{}` syntax instead of the default placeholder `${}` syntax.

-The following example add the details table with entity tags only if the tags.status is equal to `start`.
+The following example adds the details table with entity tags only if the tags.status is equal to `start`.

 ```javascript
 @foreach{srv : servers}